stv707/shell_script/README.md

 ### Setup

-1. Access https://teleport.cognitoz.com/web/login  ( username  will be provided )
+1. Access teleport server   ( link  will be provided )

 2. Access Shell / or VNC for GUI